marcjoha/coach/README.md

 * add weight coefficients to support e.g. Boring but Big
 * body weight measurements
 * warm-ups with ratios of first weight
+* increments in reps for bodyweight exercises
+* increments in time for static holds

+## Anti-goals

+* Deloading patterns.
+Complex to implement and IMHO just annoying.